Coregular submanifolds and Poisson submersions: Examples from Lie theory

 \begin{lemma} A locally trivial Poisson submersion is an orthogonal pencil.
-A strongly locally trivial Poisson submersion is almost-coupling. \end{lemma} \begin{proof} Let $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ be a locally trivial Poisson submersion.
-The matter being local in $M$, it suffices to check it over a trivialization $\Phi := \phi_*\mathcal{R}_{\omega} : (U,\pi_M) \times (X,\pi_X) \diffto (p^{-1}(U),\pi_{\Sigma})$ as above.
-Because it suffices by Theorem \ref{thm : orthogonal splittings} to check that is a vector bundle, where $V=U \times TX$, and the linear family $L$ above is just and is therefore a vector bundle.
+A strongly locally trivial Poisson submersion is almost-coupling. \end{lemma} \begin{proof} Let $p \colon (\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ be a locally trivial Poisson submersion.
+As we already observed, $p$ has Poisson fibres, so in order to show that it is an orthogonal pencil, it suffices by Theorem \ref{thm : orthogonal splittings} to check that the Poisson-Dirac structures on fibres vary smoothly.
+This is a local matter in $M$, which we need only check over a trivialization $\Phi := \phi_*\mathcal{R}_{\omega} : (U,\pi_M) \times (X,\pi_X) \diffto (p^{-1}(U),\pi_{\Sigma})$.
+But exhibits the fibres of $p$ as gauge-transformations of $\pi_X$ by the restriction of the smooth form $\omega$ to fibres, which is clearly smooth.
 Thus a locally trivial Poisson submersion is an orthogonal pencil.

 When the submersion is strongly locally trivial (so that $\omega$ may be chosen to vanish identically), then Ehresmann connections on $\mathrm{pr}:U \times X \to U$ which make it into an almost-coupling submersion form a non-empty convex set, and so a global Ehresmann connection can be built out of a partition of unity subordinated to a trivializing cover, which turns $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ into an almost-coupling submersion. \end{proof}